unlock-protocol/unlock/unlock-protocol-com/blog/headline.md

 Want to try it out?
 Head over to [https://viaheadline.xyz](https://viaheadline.xyz).

-## Connect with others using Headine
+## Connect with others using Headline

 Connect here in the [Unlock Discord #headline channel](https://discord.gg/UQPUgfsqYs).